ChuanShuoShuai/Edge-Text-to-AI-Speech/README.md

 ﻿
 shuaiguo has no home server.

 shuaiguo doesn't embed any analytic or telemetry hooks in its code.

-﻿
-GitHub is used to host the Edge-Text-to-AI-Speech project.
+﻿GitHub is used to host the Edge-Text-to-AI-Speech project.
 GitHub, Inc. (a subsidiary of Microsoft Corporation) owns GitHub and is unrelated to Edge-Text-to-AI-Speech.